Storm Melissa reaches hurricane strength, threatening catastrophic flooding in northern Caribbean

 The erratic and slow-moving storm has killed at least three people in Haiti and a fourth person in the Dominican Republic, where another person remains missing.

-Up to 25 inches (64 centimeters) of rain was forecast for Jamaica and the southern regions of Haiti and the Dominican Republic through Monday, with up to 35 inches (89 centimeters) of rain possible across Haiti’s Tiburon Peninsula, according to the U.S. National Hurricane Center.

-“Unfortunately for places along the projected path of this storm, (the news) it is increasingly dire,” said Jamie Rhome, the center’s deputy director.
-“We think it will become a hurricane later today.”
-He said it will continue to move slowly for up to four days.
+“Unfortunately for places along the projected path of this storm, it is increasingly dire,” Jamie Rhome, the center’s deputy director, said earlier on Saturday.
+He said the storm will continue to move slowly for up to four days.

-Melissa was located about 155 miles (245 kilometers) southeast of Kingston, Jamaica, and about 235 miles (375 kilometers) southwest of Port-au-Prince, Haiti.
-It had maximum sustained winds of 70 mph (110 kph) and was slowly moving west-northwest at 1 mph (2 kph), according to the hurricane center.
+Melissa was located about 130 miles (210 kilometers) southeast of Kingston, Jamaica, and about 250 miles (405 kilometers) west-southwest of Port-au-Prince, Haiti.
+It was slowly moving westward at 3 mph (6 kph), according to the hurricane center.

-“Rapid intensification is forecast to begin over the next 24 hours.
-Melissa is forecast to become a hurricane shortly and a major hurricane by Sunday,” the center added on Saturday.

 A hurricane warning was in effect for Jamaica and a hurricane watch remained in place for the southwestern peninsula of Haiti.